xxshubhamxx/GuidEd/readme.md

 ## Previous Version

 We created many webpage designs on figma and also many failed versions of the website before but they didn't work out.
-I would estimate an average of 200+ hours of work for all 5 creators of the website (includes coding, exploring and integrating the website).
+We would estimate an **average** of 200+ hours of work for all 5 creators of the website (includes coding, exploring and integrating the website).

 ## Live demo